UUDigitalHumanitieslab/gretel/README.md

 # GrETEL 4

-This is currently under active development.
+This is the current version of GrETEL which is being maintained, but active development currently takes place at https://github.com/UUDigitalHumanitieslab/gretel-django as GrETEL 5.
+That has a completely rebuild back-end and which will eventually be merged into this repository.
 The stable predecessor can be found at http://gretel.ccl.kuleuven.be/gretel3 (and the source at https://github.com/CCL-KULeuven/gretel/).

 ## Info